Meet Information: "A" Meets and "B" Meets explained

 "B" Relay Carnival

 Hollin Hills participates in one non-NVSL relay carnival.
-The Fort Hunt Sportsmen's Relay Carnival, held this year on the evening of Wednesday, June 29, at Stratford Recreation Association.
+The Fort Hunt Sportsmen's Relay Carnival, held this year on the evening of Wednesday, June 27, at Riverside Gardens.
 The coaches will write the entries for the relay carnival and inform swimmers if they will be swimming.

 IM Invitational (Individual Medley)

 Multiple teams compete in the Mt.
-Vernon Area IM Invitational on Monday, July 25 at Little Hunting Park.
+Vernon Area IM Invitational on Monday, July 23 at TBD.
 Each swimmer swims an individual medley--swimming all four competitive strokes in succession (butterfly, backstroke, breaststroke, and freestyle), except 8 and unders, who swim one length of butterfly.
 Each team is given three entries per event for this meet.
 Coaches will discuss with swimmers who will swim at the meet.